-The amount of electric you use will also depend on whether you have an insulated foam walled hot tub that will help keep the heat in and reduce the running costs of your hot tub,
+The amount of electricity you use will also depend on whether you have an insulated foam walled hot tub that will help keep the heat in and reduce the running costs of your hot tub,

-Or a basic inflatable hot tub with power outages of 13-AMP plug & play type hot tub, or a 32-AMP hot tub which will take a little more electric to run as the 32-AMP hot tubs are more powerful.
+Or a basic inflatable hot tub with power outages of 13-AMP plug & play type hot tub, or a 32-AMP hot tub which will take a little more electricity to run as the 32-AMP hot tubs are more powerful.

 In addition, this will be affected by how often you use the hot tub, and whether you keep reheating the water or not.